-With the advent of cloud technology facilitating online ordering, cloud kitchens suddenly seem like the only logical thing to do to manage high rentals and poor margins.
+With the advent of cloud technology, facilitating online ordering, cloud kitchens suddenly seem like the only logical thing to do to manage high rentals and reduced margins.
 Cloud kitchen or the digital restaurant is the latest trend that has quickly established itself in the restaurant space as a formidable restaurant format.
 With extreme competition in the restaurant space, high rentals, and rising costs, Cloud Kitchens seem like a smarter way to run the restaurant business.
+With the wave of technology hitting the restaurant industry, we can assure you that the cloud kitchen trend is here to stay, and would only evolve multiple folds from here.

 What is a Cloud Kitchen & How Does It Function?

 A cloud kitchen is primarily a restaurant kitchen that accepts incoming orders only through online ordering systems and offers no dine-in facility.
-They have a base kitchen that delivers food to the customers’ doorstep.
+Cloud kitchens are also known as dark kitchens, ghost kitchens, virtual restaurants, and satellite kitchens.
+Cloud kitchens are typically located

 Understand the complete operations of the cloud kitchen model here.

-Yumist, Spoonjoy, Box8, ITiffin, Biryani by Kilo, FreshMenu, Eatlo, Hello Curry, etc. are some of the popular examples of Cloud Kitchens.
+Faasos by Rebel Foods, Hoi Foods, Biryani By Kilo, are some of the famous examples of Cloud Kitchens.

-All You Need To Know About Opening A Cloud Kitchen in India
+All You Need To Know About How To Open A Cloud Kitchen In India

-In this article, we will take you through the investments, licenses required, type of location and everything else you need to know to open your very own cloud kitchen.
-It would come to surprise that it requires less than Rs 5 lakh to open an online restaurant.
+In this article, we will take you through the investments, licenses required, type of location, and everything else you need to know about how to open your very own cloud kitchen.

 1. Deciding The Location Of The Cloud Kitchen Restaurant